Medical contribution by Lauren Roth, M.D.

 - Women 35 to 39 – make an appointment after 6 months of unprotected sex and no conception

-- Trying to get pregnant at 40 – make an appointment after 3 months of unprotected sex and no conception
+- Trying to get pregnant at 40 – more immediate evaluation and treatment are warranted

 - Come sooner if there are other issues that may make getting pregnant more difficult (irregular periods, endometriosis, prior pelvic surgery)